Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Discussion

 This study proposes an innovative approach for isotropic resolution 3D MRI reconstruction using 3DGS, leveraging its effectiveness to enable adaptive smoothing, interpolation, and precise spatial reconstruction from undersampled k-space data.
 This method has the potential to reduce the acquisition time for 3D MRI by highly undersample the k-space while maintaining reasonable image quality.
 Our experiments demonstrated that 3DGSMR can be effectively applied to isotropic resolution 3D MRI.

 Our model proved memory efficiency.
 3DGS can be seen as a form of compression of the original voxelized representation of the images.
 By using 3D Gaussian points, it reduces the amount of memory required for storing detailed volume data, while simultaneously enhancing the continuous representation between voxels.
 The voxelization pipeline with CUDA parallelization smooths the transformation between 3DGS and voxelized representation, making it more efficient in terms of both memory usage and speed.
+In the absence of ground truth, the stopping point of the algorithm can be selected by monitoring the loss trajectory together with visual assessment of intermediate reconstructions.
+Additionally, the mean Sobel or Laplacian gradient within regions of interest may also serve as a quantitative proxy for the recovery of edge-rich detail.